modelcontextprotocol/specification/docs/specification/auth/oauth2.md

 ### Valid Access Token Flow

-Once a client has obtained an access token, it **MUST** include it in the initialization request:
+Once a client has obtained an access token, it **SHOULD** include it in the initialization request:

 ```json
 {